openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 It is still possible to force Model Optimizer to do a layout change, using *`--disable_nhwc_to_nchw`* command-line parameter, although it is not advised.

-The layout change is a complex problem, which is not explained in detail in this article.
-A very brief explanation of this process is provided below:
+Layout change is a complex problem and will be addressed here very briefly.
+For more details on how it works, refer to the source code of the transformations mentioned in the below summary of the process: explanation of this process is provided below:

 1. Model Optimizer changes output shapes of most of operations producing 4D and 5D (four dimensional and five